-- Persons age 60 and over with a valid archery license may take deer or turkey during the respective regular archery seasons. - · Persons hunting under a regular firearms license may take deer, bear or turkey during the respective firearms seasons. - Disabled persons with a valid permit and archery license may also hunt with crossbows or use a bow with a mechanical device that draws, releases, or holds the bow at full draw (page 61).
+- Persons age 60 and over with a valid archery license may take deer or turkey during the respective regular archery seasons. - Persons hunting under a regular firearms license may take deer, bear or turkey with a crossbow during the respective firearms seasons. - Disabled persons with a valid permit and archery license may also hunt with crossbows or use a bow with a mechanical device that draws, releases, or holds the bow at full draw.
+See page 60.